 The journey through the educational system can frequently be long and difficult for gifted students and their parents.
 The Victorian government Inquiry into Gifted and Talented Students found that “in addition to their academic needs, gifted students often have specific social and emotional needs that must be met in order for these students to fulfil their potential.”

-The fact the gifted children are often so different from their peers may make them susceptible to isolation, loneliness, and even bullying.
+The fact the gifted children are often different from their age-peers may make them susceptible to isolation, loneliness, and even bullying.
 In addition, boredom, frustration and social issues at school may have negative impacts on their mental health.

 Box Hill High School is committed to meeting the needs of gifted children.
-To this end an Assistant Principal has been placed in charge of the SEAL program.
-The school has also appointed a Gifted coordinator (Mr. Martin Jellinek) to help support gifted children and their families.
 All staff are cognisant of the issues surrounding gifted children and they are sensitive and understanding of their particular of the needs.
 All teaching staff have undergone training in gifted education and many staff have post graduate university qualifications in the area of gifted education.

 Another useful expert in the area of youth resilience is Australian psychologist Andrew Fuller who provides a wonderful guide for parents with the following: www.andrewfuller.com.au